tderenzi/tderenzi.github.io/src/portfolio/elom.md

 # The Problem
-ELOM’s **data management system** faced significant challenges due to **fragmentation**, with multiple servers and disconnected tools creating an unmanageable process for form creation, data entry, and storage. **The lack of centralization prevented real-time monitoring, complicated data cleaning, and raised data security concerns, leading to delays and inaccuracies.
+ELOM’s **data management system** faced challenges due to **fragmentation**, with multiple servers and disconnected tools creating an unmanageable process for form creation, data entry, and storage. **The lack of centralization prevented real-time monitoring, complicated data cleaning, and raised data security concerns, leading to delays and inaccuracies.
 These inefficiencies impacted productivity, decision-making, and scalability.**

 # Research goals
 - Assess the entire data value chain of the system